 Studying for an MBA at an AMBA-accredited School automatically allows students to become part of the AMBA membership network.
 This is comprised of 45,000 MBA students and graduates in 150 countries and exists to help students and graduates forge new connections and business partnerships beyond their chosen Business School.

-AMBA accredits 265 of the leading Business School MBA programmes in more than 75 countries, which equates to the top 2% of Business Schools worldwide.
+AMBA accredits 265 of the leading Business School MBA programs in more than 75 countries, which equates to the top 2% of Business Schools worldwide.
 AMBA accreditation is a mark of approval letting students know that they are receiving the best possible post-graduate business education available.